 What makes you want to read a book (and actually finish it)?

 Now all I can say about these girls is that they are astute, know what they want – and eat a lot of cupcakes.

-These are their top responses, from tenth to first:
+Here are their top ten responses, counting down from tenth to first: